How Much Do I Need to Retire?

 Does your partner’s retirement timeline match yours?
 If not, how will that impact your ability to live the life you want in retirement?

-When you’re no longer working and spending time with coworkers, how will you maintain nourishing relationships?
+When you’re no longer working and spending time with co-workers, how will you maintain nourishing relationships?

 What kinds of activities do you have planned to satisfy your curiosity, creativity and talents?
-Keeping up with meaningful hobbies, passions and interests can also help give you a sense of purpose in retirement.
+Keeping up with meaningful hobbies, passions and interests can help give you a sense of purpose in retirement.

 Conversation starters with an advisor